 Located at the foot of Kaiserstuhl Mountain on the French-German border, Breisach is the gateway to Germany’s BLACK FOREST region, an area of unrivaled natural beauty with its forests of thick pine trees.
 The area got its name because the forests are so dense that local residents described them as black.
 Surely the most well-known products from this region are Black Forest ham, Black Forest cherry cake, and cuckoo clocks.
 You may opt for a visit to the workshop of a local woodcarver who produces clocks and other carvings, or to the open-air Museum of Vogtsbauernhof to see how life was lived in this area centuries ago.
 (B,L,D)Day 8 Basel, Switzerland (Disembarkation)–Beaune, France–Chalon- sur-Saône (Embarkation)–Tournus.

-This afternoon, arrive in Lyon, France’s third-largest city and its gastronomic capital.
+Enjoy some relaxing time on board before arriving in Lyon, France’s third-largest city and its gastronomic capital.
 Founded by the Romans in 43 BC, the city’s prosperity dates back to the 16th century and is due to commercial, industrial, and banking activities.
 Roman remains, excellent museums, and renaissance architecture delight visitors.
 A LOCAL GUIDE joins you as you survey the city from Fourvière Hill and explore the Old Town with its maze of medieval alleyways and Place des Terreaux, a popular area with lively cafés, monuments, and the famous fountain often depicted on postcards.
-Before dinner tonight, attend an ONBOARD LECTURE and learn more about the French.
 (B,L,D)Day 11 Lyon.

 Enjoy a free day to explore at leisure.
 Early risers might like to visit the local produce market.
 Perhaps wander through one of Lyon’s parks, discover some of the murals (there are over 100 of them), or select one of the available optional excursions.
 Be sure to taste the gastronomic delights and sample Beaujolais, the wine of the region; wine connoisseurs know the grapes must be hand picked.
 Your Cruise Director will have suggestions for things to do.
 (B,L,D)Day 12 Tournon/Tain l’Hermitage–Viviers.

 The twin cities of Tournon and Tain l’Hermitage lie nestled among vineyards between the Rhône River and the granite slopes of the Hermitage.
 A LOCAL GUIDE will show you Tournon, one of France’s oldest medieval cities, with its imposing 16th-century castle and Roman ruins.
-As you cruise to Viviers, there’s a treat in store for chocoholics: an onboard CHOCOLATE TASTING to delight the palate.
 Arriving in Viviers in the late afternoon, an included GUIDED WALK shows you this charming town that developed around its ROMANESQUE CATHEDRAL.
 The OLD TOWN has an appealing mix of Christian, Roman, and medieval influences.
 (B,L,D)Day 13 Avignon.